SMARTHON/smarthon-docs-zh_TW/docs/_build/html/_sources/smarthouse/07Program.md.txt

 2. Search “https://github.com/SMARTHON/multiple-sensors-house”
 ![pic](images/07Step2.png)

-3. Clicked “multiple sensors” and you can see “House” package has been successfully added under “Led”.
+3. Clicked “multiple-sensors-house” and you can see “House” package has been successfully added under “Led”.
 ![pic](images/07Step3_s.png)

 4. Initialize Smarthon Smart House Kit to add all the functions